Whether you're a student, a practitioner or a trainer, our new research resources are designed to support you to use research in your practice.

 Critically appraising research

-It includes a panel discussion with Dr Jo Pybis, Dr Wayne Full, Dr Faisal Mahmood and Dr Sofie Bager-Charleson.
+- panel discussion with Dr Jo Pybis, Dr Wayne Full, Dr Faisal Mahmood and Dr Sofie Bager-Charleson

 This resource provides real examples of the importance of obtaining ethical approval for your research and how it can protect both you, the researcher, and your research participants.
 It also offers insight into the process of obtaining ethical approval for research.